Create a Killer Resume and Cover Letter

 We earn a commission if you click this link and make a purchase at no additional cost to you.

 If you were to candidly ask anyone who has been fired because of a resume falsification if they regret having that extra education section on their resume, I’m sure they would say yes.
-Sadly, most of these individuals achieved personal success which was not directly correlated to having these falsifications on their resumes but instead a result of a thousand other variables including track record, networks, and achievements.
+Sadly, most of these individuals achieved personal success which was not directly correlated to having these falsifications on their resumes but instead a result of a thousand other variables including track records, networks, and achievements.

 So if you have the connections, and are aiming to be a CEO of a multi-million dollar company (it seems you must have the latter to achieve the former), then maybe distorting your resume isn’t all that bad of an idea.
 However, if you are like the rest of us, it’s probably not worth it.
 Everyone (yes, you too) knows the inevitable result of consistently lying; they catch up to you, and they bite.
 The average person won’t have the million-dollar cushion to pad their falling from grace should their employer discover falsities on their resume.